Registering Your Event

 Registering an Event

-First, schedule a meeting with your advisor to discuss your plan.
+First, schedule a meeting with your primary advisor to discuss your plan.
 Please review the event policies prior to the meeting.

-Based on the nature of your event, your advisor will add the necessary reviewers from various offices at the University that you will need to support the event.
+Based on the nature of your event, your primary advisor will add the necessary reviewers from various offices at the University that you will need to support the event.
 Any requests from the reviewers will be made through the CCC.
 You will need to respond to these requests through the CCC.

 After you have responded to all event reviewer requests, or the Event Registration Review Committee has reviewed your submission, your event will be approved or denied.